-SABA Spotlight Series – Arun Krishnamurti
+SABA Spotlight Series – Amrita Mann

-What do you enjoy about being part of the SABA board?
+4. What’s your favourite memory from being part of the SABA board?

-What’s your favourite South Asian snack?
+5. What’s your favourite South Asian snack?

 I have a few favorites but I can never resist a plate of chaat papri.

 6. What’s the best advice you have received?

 Listen more than you speak.
 We have two ears and one mouth for a reason.
 The most successful litigators are not always the loudest or the most boisterous; they are the most curious, the most detail-oriented, the best prepared, and the most willing to outwork the opposing side.